httpsmukul/MicroServices/README.md

 # MicroServices
-This is micro service implementation with three services.
+This is micro service implementation with three services

 1. User Service
 2. Rating Service